BitPay Alternatives (2026): No-KYC and Lower-Fee Options

 Is there a no-KYC alternative to BitPay?

 Yes.
-CryptoGate is a no-KYC alternative to BitPay: you sign up with just an email and password, with no identity or business verification.
-This is possible because CryptoGate is non-custodial and never holds your funds, so it is not acting as a money custodian.
-Some other providers vary their KYC requirements by volume or feature, but CryptoGate has none.
+GriffNode is a no-KYC alternative to BitPay: you sign up with just an email and password, with no identity or business verification.
+This is possible because GriffNode is non-custodial and never holds your funds, so it is not acting as a money custodian.
+Some other providers vary their KYC requirements by volume or feature, but GriffNode has none.

 What is cheaper than BitPay?